KamalSabry1275/Library-Management-System/README.md

 #### User Management

-CRUD Operations: Easily add, delete, and edit user accounts as needed.
+- CRUD Operations: Easily add, delete, and edit user accounts as needed.

-Role Assignment: Assign roles to users, such as patron, administrator, or librarian, to control access and responsibilities.
+- Role Assignment: Assign roles to users, such as patron, administrator, o- r librarian, to control access and responsibilities.

-User Status Control: Activate or deactivate user accounts to manage access to the system.
+- User Status Control: Activate or deactivate user accounts to manage access to the system.

-Librarian Listing: Quickly retrieve a list of librarians based on the library name.
+- Librarian Listing: Quickly retrieve a list of librarians based on the library name.

 #### User Filtering

-Efficient Filtering: Filter users based on various criteria such as ID, name, or account type to streamline administrative tasks.
+- Efficient Filtering: Filter users based on various criteria such as ID, name, or account type to streamline administrative tasks.

 ### For Librarians

 #### Genre Management

-Genre Control: Manage genres by adding, deleting, or editing them to maintain a well-organized library catalog.
+- Genre Control: Manage genres by adding, deleting, or editing them to maintain a well-organized library catalog.

 #### Book Management

-Book Administration: Perform CRUD operations on books to keep the library catalog up to date.
+- Book Administration: Perform CRUD operations on books to keep the library catalog up to date.

-Advanced Filtering: Filter books by ID, title, author, and more to find specific titles quickly.
+- Advanced Filtering: Filter books by ID, title, author, and more to find specific titles quickly.

 #### Transaction Handling

-Book Borrowing: Review and approve or reject book borrowing requests efficiently.
+- Book Borrowing: Review and approve or reject book borrowing requests efficiently.

-Reservation Management: Confirm or decline book reservation requests based on availability.
+- Reservation Management: Confirm or decline book reservation requests based on availability.

-Book Returns: Manage the return process to ensure borrowed books are returned to the library inventory promptly.
+- Book Returns: Manage the return process to ensure borrowed books are returned to the library inventory promptly.